cylondata/twister2/docs/tutorial/developing.md

 ## Docker Image

-Download Docker Image and launch Container Instance
+We have created a Docker container for you to easily run jobs on twister2.
+This container has all the necessary software installed in order to run twister2 jobs using standalone resource scheduler.

-Execute the two commands to load docker image and launch a container instance.
+Execute the two commands to pull the docker image and launch a container instance.

 ```bash
 sudo docker pull twister2tutorial/twister2:standalone

 sudo docker run -it twister2tutorial/twister2:standalone bash

 ls
 ```

 Docker image has Twister2 installed and you can run examples.